AU-DIS/ConQA/repro-kit/datasets/FILES.md

 From the MS-COCO, the file `annotations_trainval2017.zip` is required.
 It contains the captions for the images.
 It can be found on the [MS-COCO Web Site](https://cocodataset.org/#download)

+## MS-COCO-5k

+Fro the replicability expermients, it is also necesary the file `val2014.zip` from the [MS-COCO Web Site](https://cocodataset.org/#download).

+In addition, the file with the captions is needed.
+It can be downloaded from [`caption_datasets.zip`](http://cs.stanford.edu/people/karpathy/deepimagesent/caption_datasets.zip).

 ## Visual genome

 From Visual Genome, the following files are required: